 These courses aimed at providing a deeper and multi-sided understanding of a topic including hands-on experience, providing the material of the course as well as a professional development certificate.
 Registration to the main conference is not required to attend short courses.

-The following courses will be offered at ICASSP 2026:
+The following course will be offered at ICASSP 2026:

 SC2: Quantum Information Processing, Sensing and Communications: Their Myths, Realities and Futures, by Lajos Hanzo